-Evening—If you’re still kickin’ after dinner (between June 15th and Aug 11th, 2012)—Horn in the West outdoor drama makes an exciting, historically insightful evening of spectacle under the stars in the cool High Country dusk.
+Evening—If you’re still kickin’ after dinner (between June 27th and Aug 17th, 2014)—Horn in the West outdoor drama makes an exciting, historically insightful evening of spectacle under the stars in the cool High Country dusk.
 (If you're a history buff, explore our History Travels & Tours page for more insight into the High Country's past.)
 Or relax on a wander around downtown Boone or Blowing Rock and enjoy an ice cream cone or custard.

 The Boone Area’s range of outdoor activities is second-to-none.
 The High Country offers nationally significant access to all there is to do in Eastern America’s highest mountains.

 Any number of Boone Area Outfitters can get you out on a scenic mountain river or stream.
 Float through the scenery on a tube if you like—it’s a quintessential summer experience.
 Or navigate the current and small rapids in a canoe or kayak.
 Whitewater rafting really ramps it up—and the action happens from within minutes of Boone to not far away.
 Depending on the river, you can take an outfitter shuttle or drive yourself.
 You can be your own guide, or join a group (lunch can be part of the plan).